menacit/logging_course/05-time_and_clocks.md

 **T**ime
 **C**oordinated.

+(not a time zone, but \~matches
+GMT except no daylight savings)

 ![bg right:30%](images/05-vault_door.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Helsinki Hacklab (CC BY 2.0)" -->
-How does my time server know what the correct time is?
+How does my time server know
+what the correct time is?

 Ask another one perhaps?